daniel-wojahn/tibetan-text-metrics/README.md

 pip install -e ".[dev]"
 ```

-This includes:
+Development dependencies include:
-- pytest and pytest-cov for testing and coverage
+- Testing: pytest with coverage reporting
-- black, isort, and flake8 for code formatting
+- Code Quality: black (formatting), isort (import sorting), flake8 (linting)
-- mypy for type checking
+- Type Checking: mypy with pandas-stubs
-- bandit for security checks
+- Security: bandit
+- Performance: memory-profiler

 ## Usage

 1. Prepare your input files:
    - Place your POS-tagged Tibetan text files in the `input_files/` directory
    - Files should use the format: `word1/POS1 word2/POS2 word3/POS3`
-   - For POS-tagging, we recommend using [ACTib](https://github.com/lothelanor/actib), a reliable tool for Tibetan text annotation
+   - For POS-tagging, you can use [ACTib](https://github.com/lothelanor/actib), which combines [Botok](https://github.com/OpenPecha/botok) for tokenization with Memory-Based Tagger for POS tagging.
+Note that POS tagging for Classical Tibetan is still an active area of research, and manual validation of the results is recommended.

 2. Run the analysis:
 ```bash